Rob Potylo: Career

 was filmed smiling wanly as Roadsteamer was speaking to him in a loud voice about perceived MAGA priorities.
 Robby Roadsteamer also requested that there be no political violence as he was being led out of the event.
-Political violence seems to be a very real possibility in the U.S.A. post election and was a way for Potylo to bring attention to the matter at hand.

 In October 2025, he was detained by ICE while performing at a protest.
 He was reportedly pepper sprayed and has mentioned his intention of suing.
+In January 2026, he was detained by ICE a second time during a protest in Minnesota.

 Personal life

 He is the son of Louis and Patricia Potylo of Danvers, Massachusetts.